MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/README.md

 - LambdaFunctions: also known as anonymous functions, they are a single expression that could be written in a return statement

+- ListComprehension: a concise (one line) way to make a list in Python

 - ExcellentLibraries: Python is well know for its excellent libraries.
 Consult this small list before developing your own

 - Frameworks: they make abstractions easy.
 Use them if you intend to do exactly what you want you to do